Lloyd Nolan: Television

+In 1973, Nolan testified to Congress urging that autism be recognized as a developmental disability.
+Nolan is credited with having convinced Ronald Reagan to sign California's bill mandating education be provided to children with autism.
+Nolan founded the Jay Nolan Autistic Center (now known as Jay Nolan Community Services) in honor of his son, Jay, and was chairman of the annual Save Autistic Children Telethon.

+Nolan appeared alongside Ronald Reagan during the 1976 New Hampshire presidential primary in which he nearly scored an upset against President Gerald Ford.

 Personal life

 Nolan married Mell Efrid in 1933.
-They had a daughter, Melinda, and a son, Jay.
-The couple remained married until Efrid's death in 1981.
-Their son had autism, and was institutionalized at a private institution at age 13.
+They had a daughter Melinda who gave them two grandchildren, and a son Jay.
+The couple remained married for 48 years until Efrid's death in 1981.

+Their son Jay Nolan had autism and was institutionalized at a private institution at age 13.
 He died at age 26 from choking while eating.
-In 1973, Nolan testified to Congress urging that autism be recognized as a developmental disability.
-Nolan is credited with having convinced Ronald Reagan to sign California's bill mandating education be provided to children with autism.
-Nolan founded the Jay Nolan Autistic Center (now known as Jay Nolan Community Services) in honor of his son, Jay, and was chairman of the annual Save Autistic Children Telethon.
+When Lloyd Nolan went public in 1972 about his son's autism, it was revealed that Jay was one of the first children in the United States to be diagnosed with the condition.

 In 1983, Nolan married Virginia Dabney, with whom he remained until his death.